danidb/sdcnd-simulator-autopilot/README.md

 Non-negligible image pre-processing is carried out on each image fed to the model - including histogram normalization (CLAHE), cropping, color-space conversion, etc. Further details are to be found in `preprocess.py`.

+`training.py` has a simple command line interface.
+Generally training/testing images are preprocessed separately to speed up model training.
+The flag `--skip-training` enables the user to halt after pre-processing the training/testing data, without training the model.
+The flat `--skip-preproc` enables training of the model without re-processing the training/testing data, which is not necessary if simple changes in the model are being evaluated.

 ## Development Machine
 Development was carried out on a MacBook Pro 11'3 (nVidia 750M GPU), running Ubuntu 16.10.
 Python 3.5.2 and Anaconda 4.2 were used here, and Keras was run with a TensorFlow backend, making full use of the system's GPU.